DaniDevOfficial/BlackStellarMusicOverhaul/README.md

 ![Footer](./assets/footer.png)

 The footer appears minimalistic and lacking interest.
 Adding social media links or similar elements like your Logo could enhance its appeal, though this is subjective and based on personal preference.
+The TikTok and Instagram handles for example could be shown there!

-Your helping hand @DaniDevOfficial
+Your helping hands @DaniDevOfficial @aakset